richmondx/LumberyardSDK/GettingStarted.md

 * Dropdown->Build->Build solution.
 The first time you do this, it will take a long time.
 * Run the Editor project (Usually F5).
 The first time you do this, the Asset Processor will appear, and will also take a long time.
 * TODO: Almost done - This section will be complete very soon.
 ADD STEPS HERE: load a project, Ctrl+G to start, verify text output

+Finally, the customId for this example is hard-coded.
+For a real game, you may want to use a unique string as the customId for each player, or use one of our other [Client authentication apis](https://api.playfab.com/Documentation/Client)

 4. Troubleshooting:
 ----